colinkiama/Windows-10-Dictionary-Files/README.md

 # Windows-10-Dictionary-Files
-A Collection of Windows 10 Dictionary Files from the Windows 10 SDK from 15063
+A Collection of Windows 10 Dictionary Files from the Windows 10 SDK from 14393 (Anniversary Update)